Araneus diadematus

+A. diadematus in a web among grapes in Sweden.

 The spider species Araneus diadematus is commonly called the European garden spider, cross orbweaver, diadem spider, orangie, cross spider, and crowned orb weaver.
 It is sometimes called the pumpkin spider, although this name is also used for a different species, Araneus marmoreus.
 It is an orb-weaver spider found in Europe, where it is native, and North America, where it was introduced.

 Range

 A. diadematus has a holarctic distribution throughout Europe and across North America, from southern Canada to Mexico, and from British Columbia to Newfoundland.